GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/structure.rst

 stored in ``ad.nddata[0].meta['other']`` as a dictionary keyed on the array name, eg. ``OBJCAT``, ``OBJMASK``.
 As it is for global tables, astropy tables are used for extension tables.
-The extension tables and extra pixel arrays are accesses, like the global tables, by using the table name rather than the long format, for example ``ad[0].OBJCAT`` and ``ad[0].OBJMASK``.
+The extension tables and extra pixel arrays are accessed, like the global tables, by using the table name rather than the long format, for example ``ad[0].OBJCAT`` and ``ad[0].OBJMASK``.

-When reading FITS Table, the header information is stored in the ``meta['header']`` of the table, eg. ``ad[0].OBJCAT.meta['header']``.
+When reading a FITS Table, the header information is stored in the ``meta['header']`` of the table, eg. ``ad[0].OBJCAT.meta['header']``.
 That information is not used, it is simply a place to store what was read from disk.

-The header of a pixel extension directly associate with the science extension should match that of the science extension.
+The header of a pixel extension directly associated with the science extension should match that of the science extension.
 Therefore such headers are not stored in |AstroData|.
 For example, the header of ``ad[0].OBJMASK`` is the same as that of the science, ``ad[0].hdr``.